inspec/inspec-aws/docs/resources/aws_vpc.md

 ### have\_cidr\_block\_association\_failed

-Check if a cidr block is has failed to associated to the identified VPC.
+Check if a cidr block has failed to associated to the identified VPC.

     describe aws_vpc('vpc-87654321') do
         it { should have_cidr_block_failed('10.0.0.0/27') }